HamidrezaKmK/PhysarumSDPSolver/README.md

 mingw32-make
 ```

+* Be sure to delete the `build` file before running again! there may be cached
+data from the previous cmake

+* You can make the process faster by options such as `make -j 8` or `mingw32-make -j 8`

-This creates an executable `SDPSolver.exe` file in the `bin` directory.
+This creates an executable `SDPSolver.exe` file in the `build` directory.

 * Note: Be sure to configure the cmake directory of `Eigen` in your system
 for this you **must use cmake** on the `CMakeList` provided on the [Eigen](https://eigen.tuxfamily.org/dox/GettingStarted.html)